dwmkerr/angular-memory-leaks/article/README.md

 3. We visit the India album a second time, requiring some memory almost all of which is freed.
 4. We go back to the home page.
 Some memory is used during the transition and to render the page, some of that is still in use (which is expected as the page is still open).

-The heap allocations chart is exceptionally useful in identifying memory leaks.
-The memory usage charts paint a broad picture, but it's this chart which has already led to insights:
+The heap allocations chart is exceptionally useful in identifying memory leaks, it has already led to some insights:

 1. Initial loading of pages increases our 'baseline' memory footprint due to data being added to caches (such as the AngularJS template cache).
 2. Subsequent loading of pages requires memory, but the vast majority of it is freed.

-One thing we noticed from this brief analyse was that the initial result was slightly misleading (at first).
+One thing we noticed from this brief analysis was that the initial result was slightly misleading.
 With the heap allocations view repeated operations can help you identify trends.
-In the Albums applications I've actually set up part of the app to run repeated operations, so we can try to consistently test scenarions.
+In the Albums application I've actually set up part of the app to run repeated operations, so we can try to consistently test scenarions.
 The 'scenarios' menu lets us run them.
 Let's try running scenario 1.

 {<10>}![Scenario 1](/content/images/2015/03/Scenario1.png)